Derrida and Husserl: The Basic Problem of Phenomenology

-Derrida and Husserl: The Basic Problem of Phenomenology is a 2002 book by Leonard Lawlor.
+Derrida and Husserl: The Basic Problem of Phenomenology is a 2002 book by American academic, Leonard Lawlor.
 It examines French philosopher Jacques Derrida's interpretation of German philosopher Edmund Husserl.

-Structure
+Content

-Derrida and Husserl contains four parts and eight chapters, followed by an afterword ("The Final Idea: Memory and Life"):
+Derrida and Husserl contains four parts: Phenomenology and Ontology; The "Originary Dialectic" of Phenomenology and Ontology; The End of Phenomenology and Ontology; and The Turn in Derrida.
+This is followed by an afterword ("The Final Idea: Memory and Life").